 Phakic Intraocular Lens Implant

-The difference between them and those that implanted during cataract eye surgery is that they are implanted in the presence of the natural crystalline lens in order to correct refractive errors while in cataract surgery, the natural lens which became opacified is removed and replaced by artificial intraocular lens.
+The difference between these intraocular lens and those lenses implanted during cataract surgery is that they are implanted in the presence of the natural crystalline lens in order to correct refractive errors while in cataract surgery, the natural lens which became opacified is removed and is replaced by artificial intraocular lens.

 Many clinical trials have shown better quality of vision and better visual acuities than lasik for patients with high myopia because it provides less high order aberration which can be a problem in Lasik for patients with more than -9.0 D.